-OSiRIS can provide access to your CephFS space via our NFS servers if you are on the MSU or UM campus.
-Please email firstname.lastname@example.org if interested in using OSiRIS via NFS so we can setup the necessary ‘user mapping’ from your UMICH or other local user to your OSiRIS identity.
+OSiRIS can provide access to your CephFS space via our NFS servers if you are on campus at MSU, UM, or WSU.
+Please email email@example.com if interested in using OSiRIS via NFS so we can setup the necessary ‘user mapping’ from your local user to your OSiRIS identity.
 Once configured, files owned by your OSiRIS identity will show as owned by your local (non-osiris) identity when listed in the NFS mount.
 Groups will still show as ‘nobody’ but actual group permissions will be respected as determined by your OSiRIS group memberships.
 We can also map selected OSiRIS groups to local groups if there is an appropriate correlation.

-HPCC users at MSU can access OSiRIS storage on globus-01.hpcc.msu.edu at /mnt/cephfs.
+HPCC users at MSU can access OSiRIS storage already mounted on globus-01.hpcc.msu.edu at /mnt/cephfs.
 After login you will need to run ‘kinit’ and enter your password to manually obtain Kerberos credentials.

 Mounting NFS requires Kerberos credentials.
 Your client will require a keytab and users of the space require credentials to verify their identity.

-If interested in mounting NFS on your client please send an email to email@example.com and OSiRIS admins can obtain a keytab for your client as well as assist with configuration.
+If interested in mounting NFS on your client OSiRIS admins can obtain a keytab for your client as well as assist with configuration.
 We also have to configure a ‘user mapping’ to map your local system user to your OSiRIS identity.
 It is not strictly required but if not setup then your files will all show as owned by the NFS ‘nobody’ user.

 For reference, the NFS servers are: